-Distracted driving is a nationwide epidemic that can result in severe, even fatal consequences.
+Common Questions about Distracted Driving Distracted driving is a nationwide epidemic that can result in severe, even fatal consequences.
 Drivers who do not pay attention and properly follow the rules of the road jeopardize their own safety as well as the safety of passengers, fellow motorists, and pedestrians.
 Teenage drivers have the highest likelihood of being involved in a fatal crash where distraction was the cause.
+Q. What are some of the most common driving distractions?

 A. Several of the most common distractions are listed below.